njoy89/cpu-load-monitoring-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-TODO

-- UTs
+TODO:
 - ITs
+- README.md
 - logging
-- README.md
+- RUM